zenstackhq/zenstack-docs/docs/guides/authentication/auth0.md

 You may want to keep a record of User's in your own database.

-You can create your application in such a way that a lack of the user existing in the managed database triggers a process to create one, such as a user onboarding flow.
+When a user doesn't exist in your database, your application can trigger an onboarding flow to create one:
 ```ts
 const currentUser = async (req) => {
   // Get your auth0 auth session